yingyonghui/celltalk/README.md

 ```
 # to compute gsva score by gsva function from the GSVA package
 # to save time, we have precomputed gsva score and saved it in the varible *gsva.mat*
-# gsva.mat <- gsva(sample.expr, Interact[['pathwayLR']], min.sz=10, verbose=FALSE, parallel.sz=10)
+# gsva.mat <- gsva(sample.expr, Interact[['pathwayLR']], min.sz=10, parallel.sz=10)
 ```

 Pathway differential enrichment analysis：
 ```
-# to find the different enriched pathways for cells in the selected identity class and the receptor and ligand in the pathway
+# to find the different enriched pathways for cells in the selected identity class
+# and the receptor and ligand in the pathway
 ident.lable = sample.lable
 select.ident.1 = 6
-test.res.dat <- diffLRpath(Interact=Interact, gsva.mat=gsva.mat, ident.lable=ident.lable, select.ident.1=6)
+test.res.dat <- diffLRpath(Interact=Interact,
+    gsva.mat=gsva.mat,
+    ident.lable=ident.lable,
+    select.ident.1=6)

 head(test.res.dat)
 ```